schilli/MOPS/README.md

 # How to Install
 Either simply download and install this package by running the setup script, or:
-MDorder is compatible with python 2 and 3.
+MDorder is compatible with python 2 and 3 and runs on linux, maybe on MacOS as well (untested).

 1. Download and install the [Anaconda python distribution](https://www.continuum.io/downloads "Continuum Analytics Anaconda download")
 2. Create a new environment with the [MDTraj package](https://github.com/mdtraj/mdtraj "MDTraj") package installed: